AdobeDocs/commerce-merchant-services.en/help/catalog-service/installation.md

 ### Configure the service and data export

-After you install Catalog Service, you must configure the [Commerce Services Connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/integration-services/saas.html#apikey) by specifying the API keys and selecting a SaaS Data Space.
+After you install [!DNL Catalog Service], you must configure the [Commerce Services Connector](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/integration-services/saas.html#apikey) by specifying the API keys and selecting a SaaS Data Space.

 After the SaaS configuration is complete, perform an initial data sync by following the [Catalog Sync](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/data-services/catalog-sync.html) guide.